an open space for youth writing & mental health discussion

 [Note: everyone's experience with mental health & anxiety is different; the concept of reverse psychology is not a strategy that will work for everyone nor are we necessarily advocating for it.
 This is simply one story of a person's journey with anxiety.]

 Every person may feel anxious or worried at some point in their life.
-But in my case, I was very susceptible to it, and it had been making my life very difficult and agonizing.
-Anything even slightly worrisome or exciting would cause my anxiety to peak, in turn causing my physical and cognitive abilities to sharply decline—which would, of course, make me unable to properly deal with any issues present in that situation.
+But in my case, I was exceptionally susceptible to it, and it had been making my life relatively difficult and agonizing.
+Anything slightly worrisome or exciting would cause my anxiety to peak, in turn causing my physical and cognitive abilities to sharply decline—which would make me unable to properly deal with any issues present in that situation.

 Between millions and billions.